INDAPlus21/azeezd-assembly/README.md

 Named after the Lord Vivec, one of the God-kings of Morrowind.
 (Don't judge me, I was listening to The Elder Scrolls OST while doing this assignment).

 # Compiling and Running (Emulated)
-Currently running can be done through cargo.
+Currently compiling and running can be done through Rust's Package Manager, Cargo.

 - For compiling do `cargo run c yourSourceFile.viv outputFileName`
 - For running do `cargo run r yourexecuteable.viv`
 - For compiling and running do `cargo run cr yourSourceFile.viv outputFileName`

 (`outputFileName` is optional.
 Default will be `out.vivex`)

-NOTE!
-There are no error-checking as of this commit!

 # Registers
 There are two sets of registers, **Directly** and **Indirectly** Manipulated Registers (DMR and IMR).
 There are 2 DMRs and 15+1 IMRs ($0 is constant).